Supermassive black hole: Mergers and recoiled SMBHs

 The gravitational waves from this coalescence can give the resulting SMBH a velocity boost of up to several thousand km/s, propelling it away from the galactic center and possibly even ejecting it from the galaxy.
 This phenomenon is called a gravitational recoil.
 The other possible way to eject a black hole is the classical slingshot scenario, also called slingshot recoil.
 In this scenario first a long-lived binary black hole forms through a merger of two galaxies.
 A third SMBH is introduced in a second merger and sinks into the center of the galaxy.
 Due to the three-body interaction one of the SMBHs, usually the lightest, is ejected.
 Due to conservation of linear momentum the other two SMBHs are propelled in the opposite direction as a binary.
 All SMBHs can be ejected in this scenario.
 An ejected black hole is called a runaway black hole.

 There are different ways to detect recoiling black holes.
 Often a displacement of a quasar/AGN from the center of a galaxy or a spectroscopic binary nature of a quasar/AGN is seen as evidence for a recoiled black hole.

 Candidate recoiling black holes include NGC 3718, SDSS1133, 3C 186, E1821+643 and SDSSJ0927+2943.
 Candidate runaway black holes are HE0450–2958, CID-42 and objects around RCP 28.
 Runaway supermassive black holes may trigger star formation in their wakes.
 A linear feature near the dwarf galaxy RCP 28 was interpreted as the star-forming wake of a candidate runaway black hole.
 Later it was however found that this feature is likely a bulge-less edge-on galaxy.
+A study using JWST spectroscopy did however find more evidence for this object being produced by a runaway black hole.